SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

   }
 ```

-### Exposing smart Proxy Facades from lazy loaded features
+### Exposing Smart Proxy Facades From lazy loaded Features

-Proxy Facades offers a flexible way to expose core functionality from lazy loaded features modules, in a way, that components consuming those facades, doesn't have to care if it's lazy loaded and has to be initialized, or not.
+Proxy facades offer a flexible way to expose core functionality from lazy-loaded feature modules in such a way that components consuming those facades do not have to know if it is lazy loaded and needs to be initialized, or not.

-Any access to the method of property of Proxy Facade will trigger lazy loading and initialization of all related features.
-For more details, see [{% assign linkedpage = site.pages | where: "name", "proxy-facades.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/proxy-facades.md %}).
+Any access to a method or property of a proxy facade triggers the lazy loading and initialization of all related features.
+For more information, see [{% assign linkedpage = site.pages | where: "name", "proxy-facades.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/proxy-facades.md %}).

 ### Combined Injector